Skip to main content

 mac_os_fws.png

-• Device name
+• Name: device name

-• FlexxAgent Status: running, stopped.
+• FlexxAgent Status: Running or Stopped

 • Network: device network addressing and public IP for internet access.
 These networks are created automatically when more than four workspaces are connected to the same network.

-• Subnet: device network segment
+• Subnet: device's network addressing

 • Wireless network: network name

-• Sessions: number of user sessions
+• Sessions: number of user sessions on the device

-• Code: allows the user to identify the workspace with an identification code.
-This code must be filled in using the Edit option in the Operations menu of the workspace details.
+• Code: this field lets users identify the workspace with a personal code.
+This code must be manually filled in individually using the Edit option in the Operations menu of the workspace details.

-• RAM: total available RAM capacity.
+• RAM: total available RAM capacity

-• Cores: number of processing cores
+• Cores: number of processor cores

-• OS: operating system name.
+• OS: type of operating system

-• Operating system: operating system version.
+• Operating System: operating system version

 • Region: obtained using the public IP.
 It might not be accurate if connected to a corporate network or using a VPN.